WUXL: The end of music on WNEX

 In the mid-1980s, hampered by FM competition, a weak 1,000-watt daytime signal and an even weaker 250 watts at night, WNEX gave up on music and began broadcasting sports around the clock.
 That format lasted but a short time before the station changed hands and aired a "travelers' radio", format.
 For a time, WNEX went dark.
 The studio, off Rogers Place in Macon burned to the ground but the transmitter survived the fire.
-Purchased by Register Communications, the station went back on the air, first with all sports programming and later "Radio Disney".
+Purchased by Register Communications, the station went back on the air, first with all sports programming and later "Radio Disney" network on November 9, 1998.
 In November 2008, with the "Radio Disney" contract set to expire, WNEX teamed with co-owned WPGA to broadcast a talk radio format.
 Kenny Burgamy and Charles Richardson, who co-hosted a morning talk show on WMAC a few years earlier, anchored morning drive on the newly formatted stations.
 The show was simulcast on macon.com, the website of the Macon Telegraph where Richardson is employed as an editorial writer and columnist.

 In May 2010, the Macon Telegraph announced it would end its partnership with Register Communications, effective July 9.
 The morning drive program hosted by Burgamy and Richardson moved on July 12, to WGXA-TV with a simulcast on WMAC and the Telegraph's website, Macon.com.
 Register Communications began a new morning talk program,"Mix In The Morning".
 The show is simulcast on WPGA-TV and WPGA-FM.
 WNEX, which had been simulcasting the program along with WPGA, changed formats in mid-2011 to urban gospel.
 In 2015, Register Communications brought WNEX-FM back on 100.9 MHz, serving the city of Perry, Ga. with an oldies format.
 The station had previously broadcast a country format under the call letters WPGA-FM.
 In June, 2016, WNEX and two sister stations that had been owned by Register Communications were sold by a court-appointed receiver to Creek Media, LLC.
 On July 8, 2016, WNEX-FM started broadcasting an "Americana" format and rebranded themselves as "The Creek" with plans for live, local programming.
 By June 2020, WNEX was simulcasting an alternative format with W263CA 100.5 FM.

-The call letters were changed to WUXL on September 3, 2021.
+The call sign were changed to WUXL on September 3, 2021.
 Effective February 4, 2022, Creek Media sold WUXL to Clifton Moor's B&GRS Enterprises, LLC at a purchase price of $50,000.

+Former employees Paul Beliveau and Pete Konenkamp were inducted into the Georgia Association of Broadcasters Hall Of Fame in 2014 and 2025 respectively.